Jiwuuuu/Jiwuuuu/README.md

 # **About Me**

 **Hi there! 👋**
-I'm Andrei, a 2nd-year college student studying Information Technology.
-I'm passionate about full-stack development and interested in experimenting game development.
-Let's connect and learn together!
+Hey, I'm Andrei, studying IT in my second year.
+I'm into full-stack development and game development experiments.
+Let's connect!

 # **Connect with me:**
 <p align="left">